tdcam/virtualbmc/README.md

 DON'T USE IT IN PRODUCTION!

 The steps are to:
- - register the machine to Red Hat
+ - register the machine to Red Hat (assumed, no playbook for this)
  - install EPEL
  - install some EPEL packages
  - pip install virtualbmc